-The Fund may engage in repurchase and/or reverse repurchase agreements, dollar rolls and may obtain exposure in other similar instruments.
+The Fund may engage in repurchase agreements, dollar rolls and may obtain exposure in other similar instruments.
 The Fund may also invest up to 10% of its net assets in open and closed-end UCIs (including exchange traded funds) and up to 5% of its net assets in leveraged mortgage- and asset-backed securities.